manishreddy1993/NEU-TELE6603-SDN-Virtualization/Assignment1/README.md

 8. Flow-Mod:	Controller->Switch	instructs a switch to add a particular flow to its flow table.

 9. Flow-Expired:	Switch->Controller	a flow timed out after a period of inactivity.

+OpenFlow Protocol supports three types of messages.
+These are Controller-to-Switch, Asynchronous and Symmetric.

+Controller-to-Switch messages are always initiated by the Controller.Switch initiates the asynchronous messages.
+Either controller or Switch can initiate symmetric messages.

+Controller-to-Switch Messages

+Once an OpenFlow channel is established, a Controller can communicate with the switch per request/reply protocol.

+A Controller can request supported features from a switch.
+The switch must reply with supported features and capabilities.

+A Controller can inquire current configuration state of a switch and then modify it through controller-to-switch messages.

+A Controller can send packet-out messages through a specified port on a switch, as well as forward packets received by a switch.

+A Controller can use Barrier request/reply messages to ensure that message dependencies have been met or receive notifications of completed operations.

+A Controller can set and query filters on asynchronous messages from a switch using Asynchronous-Configuration message type.

+In a multi-controller environment, a controller can request its role from a switch.

+A Switch can only respond to a Controller query.

 #####Question 2